apache/systemds/docs/site/builtins-reference.md

 ## `dmv`-Function

-The `dmv`-function is used to find disguised missing values in a Frame.
-It does syntactical pattern recognition and set all values which does not follow the dominant pattern of the column to a defined string.
+The `dmv`-function is used to find disguised missing values utilising syntactical pattern recognition.

 ### Usage